 Just combine ½ an avocado, 1 egg, 1 tablespoon of coconut oil, and ½ teaspoon of honey.
 Apply to your hair for at least 30 minutes, and then shampoo to remove.

 Note: Eggs are also a good source of arachidonic acid, which has been shown to stimulate hair growth in the follicles [source]

 3. Stimulate Growth with Olive Oil + Ginger

 Olive oil is like hair’s best friend.
 Full of important vitamins, olive oil nourishes your hair from the scalp to the ends.
 Like many other plant extracts, it contains oleanolic acid, which has been proven to promote hair growth [source].

-It will also add body to your hair, which is a great trick if you have thinning hair.
-Simply combine the oil with minced ginger or ginger essential oil and massage it onto your hair.
+It will also add body to your hair, which is a great trick if you have hair thinning.
+Simply combine olive oil with minced ginger or ginger essential oil and massage it onto your hair.
 Leave it on for 30–45 minutes and then rinse.
-Alternatively, you can leave it on overnight and rinse it out in the morning (make sure you wrap it up, so you don’t get oil everywhere).
+Alternatively, you can leave it on overnight and rinse it out in the morning (make sure you wrap it up so you don’t get oil everywhere).